Megabit/Blazorise/Documentation/Blazorise.Docs/Pages/Blog/2022-06-08_BeginnersGuideToCreateBlazoriseApp/Index.md

 ﻿---
-title: How to create a Blazorise WASM application: A Beginner's Guide
+title: How to create a Blazorise WASM application
 description: In this article we will learn how to create a Blazorise WebAssembly (WASM) application.
 As an example, we will also use basic Blazorise components to setup a simple form.
 permalink: /blog/how-to-create-a-blazorise-application-beginners-guide
 canonical: /blog/how-to-create-a-blazorise-application-beginners-guide